The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Definitions and Data

 The main source of data we use is play-by-play data from the NBA.
 This is a list of all the different plays that took place in an NBA game as well as supplemental information such as the players involved in the play, the score of the game at the time of the play, the period the play took place in, and the amount of time left in that period.
 We obtain play-by-play data from the nbastatR package \citep{nbastatR}, which interfaces with the NBA Stats API and other reference sources to give a variety of data and summary statistics at the player, team, game, and season level.
 This includes play-by-play data dating back to the 1996-1997 season, the first year the NBA kept such data.
 For our analysis we focus on two recent seasons, that of 2018-2019 and 2021-2022.
 The 2018-2019 season was the first regular season under a modified set of shot clock rules as well as the last regular season before the Covid-19 pandemic altered the NBA schedule, and the 2021-2022 season was the first full season after the pandemic, making these natural seasons to consider in order to explore the overall effect of the TFO strategy as well as possible heterogeneity across multiple seasons.

-Using this play-by-play data, we identify all TFO opportunity in the first three periods of each NBA regular season game.
-We choose to exclude the fourth periods because the behavior of NBA games is often much different at the end of those periods.
+Using this play-by-play data, we identify all TFO opportunitys in the first three periods of each NBA regular season game.
+We choose to exclude the fourth periods and overtime because the behavior of NBA games is often much different at the end of those periods.
 If the game is not close, teams are no longer necessarily worried about maximizing their possessions because of the feeling that nothing they do will affect the outcome.
 If the game is very close, teams tend to utilize a strategy of intentionally fouling in order to increase the number of possessions in the game.
-We believe that excluding these scenarios allows us to better isolate the treatment.
-We also exclude TFO opportunities in which the team has already had an earlier TFO opportunity in the same period, for the sake of the causal inference assumptions discussed in Section \ref{assumptions}.
+We believe that excluding these scenarios allows us to better isolate the treatment, and we present a numerical justification for this choice in Section \ref{perperiod}.
+We also exclude TFO opportunities in which the team has already had an earlier TFO opportunity in the same period.
 For the 2018-2019 season, there were a total of 1567 TFO opportunities, of which 1036 were classified as attempts and the remaining 529 classified as non-attempts.
 For the 2021-2022 season there were a total of 1479 TFO opportunities, of which 950 were classified as attempts and the remaining 462 classified as non-attempts.
-Each NBA season contains 1230 regular season games, so there was an average of between 1 and 2 TFO opportunities per game based on our criteria.
+Each NBA season contains 1230 regular season games, so there was an average between 1 and 2 TFO opportunities per game based on our criteria.

 To enhance our analysis with relevant covariates, we draw from several supplemental data sources.
 First, to gauge the relative strength of the teams at the time of each game, we incorporate betting odds, which indicate the favored team and the expected point spread.
 These odds effectively summarize expert assessments of each team's strength.
 Additionally, to measure the projected pace of play, we include betting totals, which provide a prediction of the total points expected to be scored in a game.
 Both the betting odds and totals are sourced from the Sportsbook Reviews archive \citep{nbaodds}.